redhat-nfvpe/kube-ansible/README.md

 # kube-centos

-Install kubernetes 1.5 on a cluster of CentOS VMs.
+Install kubernetes 1.5 on a cluster of CentOS VMs, including CNI pod networking using Weave.

+## Want some more detail?

+This document is...
+Kind of terse.
+Want a complete walkthrough?
+Check out my [blog article detailing how to get it going from scratch](http://dougbtv.com/nfvpe/2017/02/16/kubernetes-1.5-centos/).

 ## Usage